IBM/aspera-cli/docs/README.md

 the provided encryption value (no) does not match the expected server side encryption value (yes)
 ```

-### Faspex 5: Send a package with metadata
+#### Package with metadata

-It's the same as sending a package, but with an extra field `metadata` in the package info.
+To attach metadata to a package, include the `metadata` field in the package creation payload.
+Refer to the API documentation.
+Each key corresponds to a metadata field name, and its value is the metadata value:

 ```json
 {"title":"test title","recipients":["my shared inbox"],"metadata":{"Confidential":"Yes","Drop menu":"Option 1"}}
 ```

-Basically, add the field `metadata`, with one key per metadata and the value is directly the metadata value.
-(Refer to API documentation for more details).

 ### Faspex 5: List packages